 Try not to smoke during treatment as it can lower the amount of this drug in your blood.

 Pregnancy and contraception

 This drug may harm a baby developing in your womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 2 weeks afterwards.
+It is important not to become pregnant or get someone pregnant while you are having treatment with this drug and for at least 2 weeks afterwards.